oracle-livelabs/sprints/oci/sprint-create-obj-table-qs/sprint-create-obj-table-qs.md

 ### **Create a Private Object Storage Bucket and Upload a .csv File to the Bucket**

+>**Note:** In order to create an Object Storage table in Query Service based on a file stored in a private Object Storage bucket, you will need read access to that bucket.

 1. Sign in to the Oracle Cloud Infrastructure Console using your tenancy, username, and password.
 On the **Console** Home page, open the **Navigation** menu and click **Analytics & AI**.
 Under **Data Lake**, click **Query Service**.

 2. Copy your web browser URL where you are running Query Service and paste it into a new browser tab.